-ERPs are one of the largest IT investments an organization will ever make.
+ERPs (enterprise resource planning) are one of the largest IT investments an organization will ever make.
 Unfortunately, major misconceptions and myths about ERPs have led to very costly and damaging mistakes for even the biggest corporations.
 Here are a few famous fails that garnered the biggest headlines:

 - Hershey’s failed ERP implementation prevented them from delivering $100 million worth of chocolate before Halloween, causing the stock to dip 8% in 1999.